iulianbroasca/3D-Backwards-Shooter/README.md

     Obstacle component - Assign the prefab that contains the ObstacleComponent.
     Speed - The speed of the obstacle.
-    Obstacle life duration - The life of the bullet after it was instantiated.
-    Waiting time instantiating obstacle - The waiting time until the next obstacles will appear in scene.
-    Obstacle size - The size of the obstacle.
+    Obstacle life duration - The life of the bullet after it was instantiated. (seconds) Waiting time instantiating obstacle - The waiting time until the next obstacles will appear in scene. (seconds) Obstacle size - The size of the obstacle.